abnerpc/testing/README.md

     return dummy_request
 ```

-Also, this is a very good practice because keeps the data consistent and easy to change if we need something new for all the requests fixtures.
+This is a very good practice because keeps the data consistent and easy to change if we need something new for all the requests fixtures.

 ## 3. Mocking